hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 * `addons_config` - (Optional) The configuration for addons supported by GKE.
     Structure is documented below.

-* `cluster_ipv4_cidr` - (Optional) The IP address range of the kubernetes pods in this cluster.
-Default is an automatically assigned CIDR.
+* `cluster_ipv4_cidr` - (Optional) The IP address range of the Kubernetes pods in this cluster in CIDR notation (e.g. 10.96.0.0/14).
+Leave blank to have one automatically chosen or specify a /14 block in 10.0.0.0/8.
+This field will only work if your cluster is not VPC-native- when an `ip_allocation_policy` block is not defined, or `ip_allocation_policy.use_ip_aliases` is set to false.
+If your cluster is VPC-native, use `ip_allocation_policy.cluster_ipv4_cidr_block`.

 * `cluster_autoscaling` - (Optional, [Beta](https://terraform.io/docs/providers/google/provider_versions.html))
 Per-cluster configuration of Node Auto-Provisioning with Cluster Autoscaler to